dpecos/gai/README.md

-# GAI (Git AI)
+# GAI (Git + OpenAI)

-GAI (Git AI) is a command-line interface (CLI) tool written in Rust that generates a commit message from a `git diff` by reading from its standard input (stdin).
-It helps automate the process of creating informative and concise commit messages based on the changes made to your Git repository.
+GAI (Git + OpenAI) is a command-line interface (CLI) tool written in Rust that utilizes OpenAI models to generate informative commit messages from a `git diff` by reading from its standard input (stdin).
+It combines the power of Git with advanced language models to automate the process of creating meaningful and concise commit messages based on the changes made to your Git repository.

 ## Features

-- Automatically generates commit messages based on `git diff` input.
+- Uses OpenAI models to analyze the `git diff` and generate descriptive commit messages.
-- Uses a smart algorithm to analyze the changes and generate descriptive commit messages.
+- Seamlessly integrates with Git to streamline the commit process.
-- Helps to save time and effort in writing commit messages manually.
+- Saves time and effort in writing commit messages manually.

 ## Getting Started